essenius/FitNesseFitSharpSelenium/README.md

 ## Browser Drivers

-* Choose a suitable folder that is already in the Path, or create new folder `%LOCALAPPDATA%\BrowserDrivers` and add that to the `Path`.
+As of Selenium 4, there is a Selenium Manager which takes care of downloading the right browser drivers.
+Unfortunately, it doesn't play nice with FitSharp, as it expects the selenium-manager folder under the FitSharp assembly folder rather than under the fixture assembly folder (where it is).
+There are two options to work around this: one is to create a symbolic link in the FitSharp assembly folder(s) to the selenium-manager folder in the fixture assembly; the other is preventing that Selenium Manager gets used.
+You can do that by downloading the drivers yourself into a folder of your choice, and setting the `DriverFolder` environment variable (or app setting) accordingly.
+A good location would be `%LOCALAPPDATA%\BrowserDrivers`.

-* [Download the ChromeDriver version](https://chromedriver.chromium.org/downloads) that corresponds to the version of Chrome that you use.
+* [Download the ChromeDriver version](https://googlechromelabs.github.io/chrome-for-testing/) that corresponds to the version of Chrome that you use.
 * Unblock the ZIP file and extract the contents into that folder.
 * Repeat the process to download drivers for [Edge](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/), [Firefox (GeckoDriver)](https://github.com/mozilla/geckodriver/releases) and [Internet Explorer](https://github.com/SeleniumHQ/selenium/wiki/InternetExplorerDriver) (if you still need that)